LuciusofLegend/QuotaOverhaul/README.md

 # Known Issues

 - The penalty menu looks a little weird
-- A few bits of state aren't saved between sessions

 If you find a bug, github issues are also great for that.